 Don’t believe us?
 Check out this awesome video taken on the last night of one session.
 Trust us, some of the folks reciting here had never done this before.
 If they can do it, you can do it!

 You are welcome to eat during class and we will also take a snack break mid-way through class.
 We will pass around a sign-up sheet the first day of class for folks to volunteer to bring significant and delightful snacks to keep everyone going throughout an evening of learning.
-Feel free to grab some take-out before the bet midrash and bring it with you to eat while you’re learning.
 (We will let you know in advance if there are allergies to worry about regarding the food you bring.)

 At the first session, students will be provided with a bound volume of the tractate of Talmud we will be learning—a masechet—at a cost of $20.
 You will be able to pay for your masechet when you register.
 If you have your own unvocalized, unpunctuated, untranslated volume of the Vilna Shas or cannot afford the $20, please let us know.